c172p-team/c172p/README.md

 Development thread: http://forum.flightgear.org/viewtopic.php?f=4&t=25157

+Creating a release: see the [wiki page "Release process and versioning"](https://github.com/Juanvvc/c172p-detailed/wiki/Release-process-and-versioning) how to do a release.

 ![Cessna 172P](http://s30.postimg.org/gl82bkjc1/fgfs_screen_003.png)

 For the repository containing the texture files for the liveries and instruments (including their .xcf files), visit: https://github.com/gilbertohasnofb/c172p-detailed-liveries